 Planning a trip by bus

 Planning a trip by bus means you don’t have to worry about finding a place to park or driving when you’re tired.
-You can also enjoy a pub lunch or a trip to Wadworth’s brewery without worrying whether you’re safe to drive.
+Some routes are run with double deck buses offering grandstand views of the countryside and you can enjoy a pub lunch without worrying whether you’re safe to drive.

 For a longer trip, there are plenty of places to stay, with accommodation to suit different needs, whether that be a luxury hotel, a cosy B&B, a break on a farm, a self catering cottage, a camping break or in something a bit different like a shepherds hut or glamping pod.